stonepros/stone/doc/rbd/rbd-openstack.rst

   compute nodes from concurrently accessing the guest disk.

-You can use OpenStack Glance to store images as Ceph Block Devices, and you can use Cinder to boot a VM using a copy-on-write clone of an image.
+You can use OpenStack Glance to store images as Stone Block Devices, and you can use Cinder to boot a VM using a copy-on-write clone of an image.

 The instructions below detail the setup for Glance, Cinder and Nova, although they do not have to be used together.
-You may store images in Ceph block devices while running VMs using a local disk, or vice versa.
+You may store images in Stone block devices while running VMs using a local disk, or vice versa.

 .. important:: Using QCOW2 for hosting a virtual machine disk is NOT recommended.
-   If you want to boot virtual machines in Ceph (ephemeral backend or boot from volume), please use the ``raw`` image format within Glance.
+   If you want to boot virtual machines in Stone (ephemeral backend or boot from volume), please use the ``raw`` image format within Glance.

 .. index:: pools; OpenStack